nevtemu/nevtemu/README.md

 ## Soft skills

 - Know how to find solutions.
 Nowadays internet has answers to everything
 - Testing code myself.
 Step-by-step, breakpoints.
-- I'm orginized and like clean code (no commented lines, formated lines etc.)
+- I'm organized and like clean code (no commented lines, formatted lines etc.)
 - New to the field so motivated and crave to write code

 ## Languages